1960 NFL Championship Game: Background

 The game matched the league's conference champions, Philadelphia Eagles (10–2) of the East and Green Bay Packers (8–4) of the West.
 The Eagles were making their first appearance in a championship game since 1949, and the Packers their first since 1944.
 Two years earlier, both teams had finished last in their respective conferences.

-Due to the lack of lights at Franklin Field (lights were not installed at the venue until 1970), the kickoff time was moved up to 12 p.m. (noon) EST to allow for the possibility of sudden death overtime, as had occurred in 1958.
+Due to the lack of lights at Franklin Field, which were later installed in 1970, the game's kickoff time was moved up to 12 p.m. (noon) EST to allow for the possibility of sudden death overtime, which had occurred two years earlier.
 The game was also played on a Monday, as it had been in 1955, as the NFL did not want to play the game on Christmas.

 Led by future hall of fame head coach Vince Lombardi, Green Bay won the Western Conference, a game ahead of the Detroit Lions and San Francisco 49ers.
 The two-time defending champion Baltimore Colts, led by quarterback Johnny Unitas, were 6–2 on November 13, but lost their last four and stumbled into fourth place with a .500 record.
 (Baltimore did not win another division/conference title until 1964.)
 Green Bay had won six league championships before, most recently in 1944, but the intervening years had been lean.